ouspg/SOP-Robot/docs/DEVELOPMENT.md

 6. Open the `/workspace` directory
 7. Install whatever extensions you want to use on the guest
    1. For Python development, follow this [tutorial](https://code.visualstudio.com/docs/languages/python)
-   2. For C++ development, install C++ extension (confirm that `includePath` is set correctly)
+   2. For C++ development, install C++ extension (confirm that `includePath` is set correctly).
+[This](https://code.visualstudio.com/docs/languages/cpp) and [this](https://code.visualstudio.com/docs/cpp/config-linux) tutorials may help.

-**Note: you may have to do recursive git clone (`git submodule update --init --recursive`) and run: `rosdep install --from-paths src --ignore-src --rosdistro foxy -r -y` after `vagrant up`, if the shared folder was not mounted correctly during `vagrant up`**
+**Note: you may have to do recursive git clone (`git submodule update --init --recursive`) and run: `rosdep install --from-paths src --ignore-src --rosdistro foxy -r -y` after `vagrant up`, if the shared folder was not mounted correctly during `vagrant up`.**

+Additionally, if you lose the files of git submodules (`dynamixel-workbench` and `dynamixel-workbench-msgs`) you can get them back with `git submodule update --init --recursive`.

 ### Using GUI Apps

 When using vagrant virtualbox provider, the GUI should pop up when executing `vagrant up`.
+With virtualbox you can also just start the VM from virtualbox GUI.

 **Note: if your VM GUI freezes on resize, try changing the virtual machine graphics controller in the VirtualBox settings to VMSVGA**